Cobaloba/String_Validator/README.md

-# Essentials - Valid Sentence Coding Test
+# Valid Sentence Coding Test

 A command line interface program to test the validity of strings based on a set of rules.